Car suspension: Flexibility and vibration modes of suspension elements

 In some modern cars, flexibility is mainly in rubber bushings, which are subject to decay over time.
 For high-stress suspensions, such as off-road vehicles, polyurethane bushings are available, which offer more longevity under greater stresses.
 However, due to weight and cost considerations, structures are not made more rigid than necessary.
 Some vehicles exhibit detrimental vibrations involving the flexing of structural parts, such as when accelerating while turning sharply.
 Flexibility of structures, such as frames and suspension links, can also contribute to springing, especially to damping out high-frequency vibrations.
 The flexibility of wire wheels contributed to their popularity in times when cars had less advanced suspensions.

 Load levelling

 Automobiles can be heavily laden with luggage, passengers, and trailers.
 This loading will cause a vehicle's tail to sink downwards.
 Maintaining a steady chassis level is essential to achieving the proper handling that the vehicle was designed for.
-Oncoming drivers can be blinded by the headlight beam.
+Also, if the car's nose is too elevated when driving at night, oncoming drivers can be blinded by the headlight beam.
 Self-levelling suspension counteracts this by inflating cylinders in the suspension to lift the chassis higher.